 2.7.6 How can the benefits of new and emerging telecommunication/ICT services and technologies be made more accessible to all?
 Along with the challenge of connecting the unconnected through infrastructure and complementary access solutions, what can be done to endeavor to ensure affordable access for everyone, particularly women and girls, to build the skills necessary to leverage a changing environment where people can learn, share, and engage; to foster incentives for continued innovation; and an environment of trust and inclusion?
 How can better international cooperation by all stakeholders contribute to these efforts?

-Some experts expressed the view that the focus of this question should be on: inclusion, affordability, consumer trust, digital literacy and specifically finding innovative ways to mobilize new and emerging telecommunications/ICTs for sustainable development, as these are the key aspects to be considered given the theme of the Forum.
-Other experts were of the opinion that maintaining focus on the broader issues of trust and innovation would be better.
-In particular on the issue of “trust”, these experts stressed that building trust in new and emerging digital technologies will be key to promoting wider engagement with these technologies, and that the concept of “trust” is wider than just consumer trust and digital literacy.

 2.7.7 What policies are needed to promote education, skills and training to develop a skilled workforce?
 How can policy-makers and other stakeholders help to identify, retain and develop the necessary skills base?

 2.7.8 How can policy-makers build an enabling environment for investment?
 What policies can help ensure that the regulatory and market environments help mobilize new and emerging telecommunication/ICT services and technologies for sustainable development?